Roth Conversions Simplified: Pay Taxes Now or Later?

 After the conversion, the money is now sitting inside the Roth IRA instead of the Traditional IRA.

-From there, future qualified growth and withdrawals are tax-free.
+From there, future growth and qualified withdrawals are tax-free.

 Of course, the big question is this: